-The newly renovated ASL Lab allows students to practice sign language interpretation with specially designed computer hardware and software.
+- ASL (American Sign Language) lab : this recently-renovated lab allows students to practice sign language interpretation with specially-designed computer hardware and software.

-Our Centre for Construction & Engineering Technologies , which features a number of workplace-modeled labs with industry standard equipment, from Tool and Die workshops to a Computer Networking lab.
+- Centre for Construction & Engineering Technologies : features a number of workplace-modelled labs with industry-standard equipment, from tool and die workshops to a computer networking lab.

-The Institute of Entrepreneurship and Community Innovation, where teams of students work as consultants for real companies, executing business projects in the community.
+- Institute for Entrepreneurship and Community Innovation enables business students to work as consultants for real companies, executing projects in teams.